WeAreInSpace/Prism/README.md

 # Prism Server

-Prism is a 1.8.8 Minecraft server software focused on improving server experience based on a fork of **[WindSpigot](https://github.com/Wind-Development/WindSpigot)**.
+Prism is a 1.8.8 Minecraft server software focused on improving server based on a fork of **[WindSpigot](https://github.com/Wind-Development/WindSpigot)**.

 ## Download